leftistsgorilla/Website-Code/moons-haunted.md

 When you gather information to discover the location of a target, you get **+1 effect**.
 When you hide in a prepared position or use camouflage you get **+1d** to rolls to avoid detection.

 > A “target” can be a person, a destination, a good ambush spot, an item, etc.

-### Tough as nails

-Penalties from harm are one level less severe (though level 4 harm is still fatal).

-> With this ability, level 3 harm doesn’t incapacitate you; instead you take -1d to your rolls (as if it were level 2 harm).
-Level 2 harm affects you as if it were level 1 (less effect).
-Level 1 harm has no effect on you (but you still write it on your sheet, and must recover to heal it).
-Record the harm at its original level—for healing purposes, the original harm level applies.

 ### Vengeful